YottaDB/YDBDoc/MessageRecovery/errors.rst

 WCWRNNOTCHG
 ------------------

-WCWRNNOTCHG, Not all specified databases were changed
+WCWRNNOTCHG, Not all specified database files were changed

 MUPIP Warning: This indicates that a SET command could not modify database characteristics for a particular database.